 A student who becomes ill during the school day must obtain permission from the classroom teacher before going to the nurse.
-If a student should become ill when the nurse is not in the office, The student should report to the dean's office or the upper school office.
-If a student cannot remain in school because of illness or injury, parents or other designee must be contacted by either the school nurse, or by the school director or dean.
-A student may not leave the building because of illness without first obtaining permission from the nurse or the school director or dean.
+If a student should become ill when the nurse is not in the office, he/she should report to the dean's office or middle school office.
+If a student cannot remain in school because of illness or injury, parents or other designee must be contacted by either the school nurse, or by the division director or dean.
+A student may not leave the building because of illness without first obtaining permission from the nurse or the division director or dean.